shervinea/cheatsheet-translation/pl/cheatsheet-deep-learning.md

 **35. {Psa} are the state transition probabilities for s∈S and a∈A**

-&#10230; {Psa} to zbiór prawdopodobieństw przejść pomiędzy stanami dla s∈S i a∈A
+&#10230; {Psa} to zbiór prawdopodobieństw przejść pomiędzy stanami gdzie s∈S i a∈A

 <br>